- Facts & Statistics. (n.d.). Retrieved November 17, 2020, from https://adaa.org/about-adaa/press-room/facts-statistics

 Background: According to the words of Beljouw and Verhaak, a study that was conducted by the Netherlands Study of Anxiety and Depression (NESDA) came to the conclusion after diagnosing 743 patients with either anxiety or depression that almost half of them expressed a need for care regarding these mental disorders that could not be met.
 The remaining half of patients, which was split into a fourth each; concluded that they either did not perceive a mental disorder or did not perceive a need for care regarding their mental disorder.

-How I Used It: With the information provided, I will use it to further my point that some people do not understand the severity of their mental disorder and need assistance to help rehabilitate themselves in a way that is best for society.
+How I Used It: With the information provided, I used it to further my point that some people do not understand the severity of their mental disorder and need assistance to help rehabilitate themselves in a way that is best for society.

 4. Fenton, M. C., Keyes, K. M., Martins, S. S., & Hasin, D. S. (2010, October 01).
 The Role of a Prescription in Anxiety Medication Use, Abuse, and Dependence.
 Retrieved November 17, 2020, from https://ajp-psychiatryonline-org.ezproxy.rowan.edu/doi/full/10.1176/appi.ajp.2010.09081132